-Treatment options for women with hormone imbalances include:
+Treatment options for females with hormone imbalances include:

-- Hormone control or birth control.
+- Hormone or birth control.
 For those who are not trying to get pregnant, medications containing forms of estrogen and progesterone can help regulate irregular menstrual cycles and symptoms.
-People can take birth control medications as a pill, ring, patch, shot, or an intrauterine device (IUD).
+Birth control is available as a pill, ring, patch, shot, or intrauterine device (IUD).

 - Hormone replacement medications.
 Medications are available to temporarily reduce severe symptoms associated with menopause, such as hot flashes or night sweats.